The Best Cell Phone Stands of 2020

 This Lamicall Portable stand goes head-to-head with the UGreen.
 The Lamicall has adjustable height while the UGreen has an adjustable angle.
 At your desk, the Lamicall has the advantage of being able to hold your phone in vertical view with charging cord or headphones plugged in.

 You won't notice the lack of angle adjustment in many circumstances.
-However, at your bedside, you will likely want a steeper angle than this Lamicall provides.
+However, at your bed or couch side, you will likely want a steeper angle than this Lamicall provides.
 For standup work, like reading recipes or watching how-to videos at the workbench, a lower angle would be better.
 You don't have those options with this Lamicall.

 The Lamicall takes up less desk or drawer space than the Omoton, but isn't quite as stable and doesn't hold as big a tablet.
 Otherwise, it is the same general format as the Editors' Choice winner.
-You can adjust the viewing angle on this Lamicall, but you cannot adjust for height.
+You can adjust the viewing angle on this Lamicall, but you cannot adjust for height nor can you fold it flat for stowage.

 Why You Should Trust Us